eloglo/Economic-Data-Science/README.md

 # Economic-Data-Science
-My goal is to build and devlop machine learing and econometrics models for understanding economic issues.
+My goal is to build and devlop machine learning and econometrics models for understanding economic issues.